fhoeben/hsac-fitnesse-fixtures/README.txt

 where the 'standalone.zip' was extracted).

 A zip file containing the latest release version of this project can be downloaded from the Releases (https://github.com/fhoeben/hsac-fitnesse-fixtures/releases).
+A similar zip file containing the latest 'snapshot' (i.e. not released but based on the most recent code) version is published as part of the automated build of this project at http://fhoeben.github.io/hsac-fitnesse-fixtures/hsac-fitnesse-fixtures-snapshot-standalone.zip.

 2. To run the tests on a build server:
 Have the build server checkout the project and execute 'mvn clean test-compile failsafe:integration-test'.